bxparks/AceSorting/README.md

 <a name="BugsAndLimitations"></a>
 ## Bugs and Limitations

-* The number of elements `n` of the input `data` array is of type `uint16_t`, which is exactly 2 bytes on all platforms.
+* The number of elements `n` of the input `data` array is of type `uint16_t`.
-    * This means that the maximum number of elements is 65535.
-This should be large enough for almost all applications on Arduino platforms, because often the RAM size is limited.
+    * The maximum size of the input array is 65535.
+    * If you need bigger, copy the sorting algorithm that you want and change the `uint16_t n` to a `uint32_t n`.
     * Using a fixed `uint16_t` means that the edge case behavior of these algorithms are consistency across all platforms.
     * Certain implementation choices and optimizations can be made if we know that `n` cannot exceed a bounded value.
 For example, the `shellSortTokuda()` function can use a pre-generated sequence of gaps which is a reasonable size because it only needs to go up to 65535.
-    * The alternative was to use the `size_t` type whose size is dependent on the platform.
-On 8-bit processors, `size_t` is 2 bytes; on 32-bit processors `size_t` is 4 bytes; and on 64-bit processors, `size_t` is 8 bytes.
+    * The alternative was to use the `size_t` type whose size is different on different platforms: 2 bytes on 8-bit processors, 4 bytes on 32-bit processors, and 8 bytes on 64-bit processors.
 However, I did not want to worry about edge case behavior of some of these algorithms for extremely large values of `n`.
-    * There is also a common assumption that the natural-sized `int` (and `unsigned int`) type is faster on their respective platforms .
-My actual benchmarking experience suggests that this is not always true.
-Sometimes it is, and sometimes it isn't, and the difference between using a `uint16_t` versus `uint32_t` on a 32-bit processor is probably not as great as choosing a better sorting algorithm.
-* No hybrid sorting algorithms (yet).
+* No hybrid sorting algorithms.
     * Different sorting algorithms are more efficient at different ranges of `N`.
 So hybrid algorithms will use different sorting algorithms at different points in their iteration.
 An example is the